tomhel/LocaleNumeric/README.md

 - _zeroNumberFormat_ - zero number format.
 Usually, #
 - _nAn_ - value for not-a-number
 - _infinity_ - value for infinity
-- _roundingMode_ - rounding mode function
+- _roundingMode_ - rounding function to use.
+See Rounding modes
 - _digitArray_ - how to represent the digits 0-9 as text

 __returns__ the new locale